protecode-sc/helm-chart/README.md

 If `worker.storageClass` is left empty, scanners will be deployed as Kubernetes Deployment and use ephemeral storage for work space.

-However, if nodes have limited ephemeral storage available (i.e. nodes contain small root disks), `worker.storageClass` allows reserving work space for scanners from persistent volumes.
+However, if nodes have limited ephemeral storage available (that is, nodes contain small root disks), `worker.storageClass` allows reserving work space for scanners from persistent volumes.
 This also makes the workers run as Kubernetes StatefulSets.
 Each worker pod reserves it's own workspace from persistent volume.